Society for Mathematical Biology: History

-The Society for Mathematical Biology emerged and grew from the earlier school of mathematical biophysics, initiated and supported by the Founder of Mathematical Biology, Nicolas Rashevsky.
-Thus, the roots of SMB go back to the publication in 1939 of the first international journal of mathematical biology, previously entitled "The Bulletin of Mathematical Biophysics"—which was founded by Nicolas Rashevsky, and which is currently published by SMB under the name of "Bulletin of Mathematical Biology".
+The Society for Mathematical Biology (SMB) emerged and grew from the earlier school of mathematical biophysics, initiated by a pioneer of mathematical biology in the United States, Nicolas Rashevsky.
+Thus, the roots of SMB go back to the publication in 1939 of the first international journal of mathematical biology, originally entitled "The Bulletin of Mathematical Biophysics"—which was founded by Nicolas Rashevsky, and which is now published by SMB under the name of "Bulletin of Mathematical Biology".
 Professor Rashevsky also founded in 1969 the non-profit organization "Mathematical Biology, Incorporated"—the precursor of SMB.
-Another notable member of the University of Chicago school of mathematical biology was Anatol Rapoport whose major interests were in developing basic concepts in the related area of mathematical sociology, who cofounded the Society for General Systems Research and became a president of the latter society in 1965.
+Another notable member of the University of Chicago school of mathematical biology was Anatol Rapoport whose major interests were in developing basic concepts in the related area of mathematical sociology, who cofounded the Society for General Systems Research and became the president of the latter society in 1965.
 Herbert D. Landahl was initially also a member of Rashevsky's school of mathematical biology, and became the second president of SMB in the 1980s; both Herbert Landahl and Robert Rosen from Rashevsky's research group were focused on dynamical systems approaches to complex systems biology, with the latter researcher becoming in 1980 the president of the Society for General Systems Research.